 6. Prune Juice/Prunes.
 Since prune juice is loaded with sugar, I will typically only drink 8-16oz.
 And even that small amount does the trick!

-7. High Doses of Vitamin C. With this, I work my way up until I hit “bowel intolerance”… aka when I am no longer constipated.
+7. High Doses of Vitamin C. With this, I work my way up until I hit “bowel intolerance”… aka when you poop.
 How much is that exactly?
 I personally use Radiant C powder (by Pure Synergy).
 I’ll start with 1 tsp which is 480mg (0.48g).
 Do that for a couple days and if I’m still backed up then I’ll up the vitamin c dose to 2 tsp per day, which is 960mg (0.96g).

 I’ve never need more than that but I could go higher; Dr. Suzanne Humphries recommends up to 2,600mg (26g) (or until you hit bowel intolerance) for a 150lb person, divided into 18 doses per day for treatment of colds (especially whooping cough).
 For illness, once you hit bowel intolerance you go back down to your previous dose and continue until the illness is gone.
 But for constipation, once my bowels move I stop the dose.
 For reference, here is Dr. Suzanne Humphries Vitamin C dosing chart for Illness.